expresspigeon/blog/src/content/posts/2014/email-marketing-gmail-google-inbox-grid-view.md

 **Where is this all going?** For now, the change is likely to make little impact on [email marketing](http://expresspigeon.com).
 The feature is optional, only available to standard Gmail users, and requires testers to turn it on in the Promotions Tab.
-There's also no sign that Yahoo, Hotmail, or AOL are jumping on board and there's no guarantee that the feature will stick.
-But if we look at the bigger picture... *It looks like Google is learning from Facebook's monetization strategy.* Think about it.
+There&apos;s also no sign that Yahoo, Hotmail, or AOL are jumping on board and there&apos;s no guarantee that the feature will stick.
+But if we look at the bigger picture... *It looks like Google is learning from Facebook&apos;s monetization strategy.* Think about it.
 Much like Gmail is evolving to show users "what they want", the Facebook newsfeed evolved to display content tailored to specific users.
 Through that evolution, it became